 Title 18, section 2113 of the United States Code is the Federal criminal bank robbery statute.
 Section 2113 outlines and defines prohibited criminal conduct vis-a-vis federally protected financial institutions and concomitant penalties.

 Investigative jurisdiction for bank robbery is vested in the Federal Bureau of Investigation (FBI).
-The Gang Unit has supervisory responsibility over violations of 18 U.S.C. § 2113.
+The Organized Crime and Gang Section has supervisory responsibility over violations of 18 U.S.C. § 2113.

 9-61.601 - Bank Robbery—Disclosure of Information